joshua-ching7/joshua-ching7/README.md

 ## `About Me`

-> I'm a **Data Science and Business Administration** student at **UC Berkeley** (Haas) interested in product management and technical program management.
-I've shipped products across fintech, open-source, and edtech — driven by the belief that the best products sit at the intersection of **rigorous data thinking** and **sharp user intuition**.
+> I'm a **Data Science and Business Administration** student at **UC Berkeley** interested in product management and technical program management.
+I'm passionate about building products that create meaningful impact and I've enjoyed shipping in areas like fintech and EdTech.

 <br/>